plone/training/docs/mastering-plone/volto_talkview.md

   The speaker portrait is picked up by the DefaultView because the fields name is `image`, which is the same as the image from the behavior `plone.leadimage`.

 With this changes we do discard the title tag in the HTML head though.
-This will change the name occuring in the browser tab or browser head to the current site url.
+This will change the name occurring in the browser tab or browser head to the current site url.
 To use the content title instead, you'll have to import the `Helmet` component, which allows to overwrite all meta tags for the HTML head like the page-title.

 ```{code-block} jsx